In the mood for a little relaxation? Why not plan a visit to one of the world’s best hot springs and natural thermal baths.

 The easiest way to get to Halfway River Hot Springs is to drive there from Revelstoke, BC, an amazing adventure travel destination.
 It’s about 90km from Revelstoke, with the last 11km on a gravel forest service road.

 There is no day-use fee to use the hot springs; they are totally free!
 However, you do have to pay to camp overnight.
-There are a few drive-in sites near the parking lot, plus more hike-in sites right next to from the hot springs.
+There are a few drive-in sites near the parking lot, plus more hike-in sites right next to the hot springs.

 Hot Springs Cove, British Columbia, Canada